-In France, the Group has many sources of growth through the acquisition of new contracts (either due to a change in logistics supplier or by manufacturers or retailers outsourcing logistics) or development of multi-channel logistics solutions ("traditional" versus "e-commerce" logistics) in conjunction with the support offered to existing customers.
-The Group also made significant inroads into this new business line in early 2011, which represented over 10% of its revenues in 2015.
+In France, the Group has many sources of growth through the acquisition of new contracts (either due to a change in logistics supplier or by manufacturers or retailers outsourcing logistics) or development of multichannel logistics solutions ("traditional" versus "e-commerce" logistics) in conjunction with the support offered to existing customers.
+The Group also made significant inroads into this new business line in early 2011, which represented over 9% of 2016 proforma revenues.